Notika314/chess/README.md

 Started working on Chess project.
-Initial skeleton done by Chris.